xtrnglc/01000396/PS7/Resources/Readme.txt

 	TO DO: Clean up disconnects so it releases the socket on disconnect to be reused by another command from the browser At the moment after a request is received and html is sent to the browser, the browser expects more data.
 And trying to manually shut the socket down leads to error. look into this.

+12/11/15
+	Can have multiple web server requests per session now.
+Not exactly sure how I fixed it.
+I locked the socket that would be disconnected in all the problem areas, most notably the readcallbackWeb and sendWeb methods that would be using the socket.
+The readcallback would try and use the socket after it went to the sendWeb method which disconnects the socket.
+I also check to see if the socket is even connected before requesting more data.